MicrosoftDocs/azure-ai-docs/articles/ai-studio/includes/deploy-model.md

     :::image type="content" source="../media/tutorials/chat/deploy-model.png" alt-text="Screenshot of the model details page with a button to deploy the model." lightbox="../media/tutorials/chat/deploy-model.png":::

-1. If you are already in a project, the model is deployed there.
-If you are not yet in a project, you'll see a form to allow you to **Select or create a project**:
+1. If you're already in a project, the model is deployed to that project.
+If you aren't yet in a project, you see a form to allow you to **Select or create a project**:

     * If you have a project you want to use, select it.
     * If you don't yet have a project: